WhatsApp Message Urgency Classification

 If urgent messages remain unresolved, the system re-alerts staff every 10 minutes — ensuring nothing critical gets missed during busy periods.

-Each urgent message card has a one-tap shortcut that opens the conversation directly in WhatsApp, so staff can respond without any friction.
+Each urgent message card uses stored phone-to-WhatsApp mapping data to open the correct conversation directly, so staff can respond without searching manually.

 Works as a standard web app on desktop.
 On mobile, it's installable as a PWA — giving staff a native-like experience with push notifications on their phones.